skilled-reflection/skilled-reflection.github.io/club_meetings.md

 # Upcoming_Sessions

-## The Leader Within

-**Sept.
-14th, 2020 at 6 PM**
-(5:45PM for new joins / guests)

-If you're going to be stuck at home with yourself, why not make that inner voice into something you enjoy hearing?
-Navigate the pandemic with a strong inner voice that you'll want to listen to.

 ## Reclaiming Time from School
+**September 28th, 6 PM**
+email skilledreflection (AT) gmail.com for a zoom invite.

 *Session last hosted on 2/17/20*

-"Reclaiming time: My personal goals
-versus the University’s expectations"
+You're attending University for a personal, specific reason, but the University asks the same of you as everyone else (in your major).
+What can you do about that?

 ## The break in Midterms and the Midterms in your Break
 *Session last hosted on 3/4/20*

 Before you “endure” a torturous midterms and compensate with an exquisite break, take a hot minute (hour) to gaze at the nature of the roller coaster you’re on.
 If nothing else, you’ll be better prepared for the ups and downs.

+## The Leader Within

+*Session last hosted 09/14/20*

+If you're going to be stuck at home with yourself, why not make that inner voice into something you enjoy hearing?
+Navigate the pandemic with a strong inner voice that you'll want to listen to.

 # Missed a session?